 Next follow the same procedure like if you were booting from CD - reboot your computer and choose to boot from the USB drive or hard disk in your computer's boot menu.
 Again, you may need to consult your BIOS documentation to find out how to boot an operating system on your computer from your desired device.

-Run Slax (Fresh start)
+Run Slax from CD

-Run Slax (Copy to RAM)
+Run Slax from RAM (copy to RAM)

 When Slax is running, it reads system data from the device it booted from.
 If you're using Persistent Changes then Slax even writes data to your boot device.
 Unplugging or ejecting it would make the operating system crash.
 Due to that, you can unplug the boot device only after your computer is switched off or reboots to other operating system.
 Similarly, if you access your computer's hard drives while running Slax, those will stay mounted and will be marked as 'in use'.
 Be sure to always shutdown Slax properly, either from the shutdown menu or using poweroff or reboot commands, and always wait until the system ends.